 Carmen is fully bilingual and can handle cases in either official language.

-Gunn Law Group is pleased to welcome Sean Hume to the firm.
-Sean started with the firm in the late spring and comes to Gunn Law with court experience already.
+Sean started with the firm as a Student at Law in mid-2017 and came to Gunn Law with court experience already.
 While completing his studies at the University of Alberta, Sean worked extensively with Student Legal Services.
 Sean also worked as a judicial clerk in the past.
-We are confident that Sean will be an excellent addition to the firm.
-Gunn Law Group is not accepting any other student applications for 2017-2018.
+We are pleased to announce that Sean joined our Criminal Law team permanently in July 2018.